 After registering for the course each student gains access to the private website that contains all of the course materials.
 Since the course is presented online, each person is able to adapt it to fit their own schedule, and there are no specific times that students need to be available for the course, so you can study at your own pace.

-Students may choose to participate in the class and get feedback by responding to study board questions in the student forums, or by completing short optional quizzes on the topics covered during a particular part of the course.
+Students may choose to participate in the class and get feedback by asking questions or participating in the private discussion forum, or by completing automated multiple choice quizzes at the end of each section of the course.

 For many people the main purpose of the course is simply to gain access to the lectures and study material, and for that reason the completion of assignments is not required.

-Those who do complete all of the assignments and pass the final test at the end of the course will receive a certificate of completion.
+Those who do complete all of the quizzes and pass the final test at the end of the course will receive a certificate of completion.

 Accessing the Course